Why Does My Calf Feel Worse After Foam Rolling | 321 STRONG Answers

 ## You're Applying Too Much Pressure

-The calf has two separate muscle bellies: the gastrocnemius and the deeper soleus.
+The calf has two muscle bellies: the gastrocnemius and the deeper soleus.
 Both are packed with nerves and dense connective tissue.
 When you drop your full bodyweight onto a roller and grind through sharp discomfort, the tissue triggers a protective inflammatory response instead of releasing.
 I've seen this happen constantly with new rollers who push through the pain thinking it means something is working.
 Keep some weight in your hands or rest your opposite leg across the working leg to reduce force.
 The sensation should be firm pressure you can breathe through, not a crunch that makes you tense up.
 Moving too fast also prevents the fascia from responding, so aim for about one inch per second, slow enough that you can feel the tissue start to soften before you move on.

 ## You're Rolling Over the Wrong Structures